ahighpriestess/theSpa/README.md

 #

-A page showing the services and prices a spa offers.
+A very basic page showing the services and prices a spa offers.

 --------------------------------------------------------------------------------------------------------------------------------------------